-Born in Jacksonville, Florida, Wardell received his Bachelor of Music cum laude at the University of North Florida working under Charlotte Mabrey.
-Wardell continued his education by earning a Masters of Music at the University of Florida with his mentor Raymond Chobaz.
-Matthew is currently completing is Doctorate of Musical Arts (DMA) at the University of Florida under his mentor, Dr. Raymond Chobaz.
-Matthew spent five summers at the Pierre Monteux School for Conductors and Orchestra Musicians in Hancock, Maine studying with Michael Jinbo.
+Born in Jacksonville, Florida, Wardell received his Bachelor of Music cum laude (2007) at the University of North Florida working under Charlotte Mabrey.
+Wardell continued his education by earning Masters of Music (2010) and Doctor of Musical Arts (2022) degrees at the University of Florida under his mentor, Dr. Raymond Chobaz.
+Matthew spent five summers at the Pierre Monteux School for Conductors and Orchestra Musicians in Hancock, Maine studying with renowned conducting teacher Michael Jinbo.
 Wardell has been fortunate to have been recognized as both an Osher and Quimby Family Foundation scholar.
 He is very proud to be part of the school’s long heritage of forming clear and dutiful conductors and considers Hancock a second home.
-In addition, Matthew has attended and participated in master classes with Keith Lockhart of the Boston Pops and BBC Orchestra, Thomas Cockrell of the University of Arizona, and studied for an extended time with conductor and composer Peter WesenAuer in Salzburg, Austria.
+In addition, Matthew has attended and participated in master classes with Keith Lockhart of the Boston Pops and BBC Orchestra, Thomas Cockrell of the University of Arizona, and studied with conductor and composer Peter WesenAuer in Salzburg, Austria.

 Matthew is a champion of all kinds of orchestral music.
 He enjoys programming and conducting core repertoire arm and arm with pops and new music believing that good music is just that – good music.
-He is a member of the American Symphony Orchestra League and serves or has served on the boards of the Ocala Municipal Arts Commission (OMAC), Young Professionals of Ocala (YPO), and The Centers.
-In addition to his musical pursuits, Wardell is passionate about local government and in 2015 was elected to City Council, representing Ocala’s 4th district.
-He enjoys traveling, good company, and attending Jacksonville Jaguars’ games.
+He is a member of the College Orchestra Directors Association and the American Symphony Orchestra League.
+He serves or has served on the boards of the Arts in Health Ocala / Marion, the Ocala Municipal Arts Commission (OMAC), and Young Professionals of Ocala (YPO).
+In addition to his musical pursuits, Wardell is passionate about being involved in the communities he makes music in.
+In 2015 was elected to Ocala’s City Council – a position he proudly held for 6 years.
+Wardell currently serves as the Interim Director of Orchestral Activities at Mount Holyoke College.
+He enjoys traveling, the good company of friends, and attending Jacksonville Jaguars’ games.
 Matthew and his wife, Pamela Calero, have one dog, Buckley, who is probably up to no good at this very moment.

 Principal Guest ConductorEmail

-Raymond Chobaz, Professor of Music and Conductor Laureate of the Gainesville Symphony Orchestra, has been music director and conductor of the University of Florida Symphony Orchestra since 1982 and the Gainesville Symphony Orchestra from its inception in 1983 to 2001.
-He studied at the Basel Conservatory and Schola Cantorum Basiliensis, Switzerland, where he obtained a Master of Arts degree summa cum laude in music theory.
-As an International Rotary Scholar at the University of Utah he received both a Master of Music degree in orchestral conducting under Joseph Rosenstock and a Ph.D. in music composition and electronic music under Vladimir Ussachevsky.
-Further studies allowed him to work with Herbert Blomstedt in San Francisco, Kyrill Kondrashin in Amsterdam, Raphael Kubelik in Lucerne, Erich Leinsdorf in New York City, Witold Rowicki in Vienna, and Georg Tintner in Prague.
-Additional training in contemporary music interpretation he acquired from Pierre Boulez in Paris and Arthur Weisberg in New York City.
+Raymond Chobaz holds the Provost’s UF Term Professorship and is music director and conductor of the University of Florida Symphony Orchestra and conductor of Dance Alive National Ballet.
+He holds a Bachelor of Science degree in physics and mathematics summa cum laude, and a Master of Arts degree in music theory.
+As an International Rotary Scholar at the University of Utah, he received both a Master of Music degree in orchestral conducting and a Ph.D. in music composition under Vladimir Ussachevsky.
+Post-doctoral studies allowed him to assist and work with Herbert Blomstedt in San Francisco, Kyrill Kondrashin in Amsterdam, Raphael Kubelik in Lucerne, Erich Leinsdorf in New York, Witold Rowicki in Vienna, Georg Tintner in Prague, and Pierre Boulez in Basel and Paris.

 Joshua L. Mazur